Lionk-Framework/Lionk/docs/userGuide/userGuide.md

 ![](dashboardWidgetView.png)

 Once the widget is configured and added to the dashboard, you can see it in action on the main dashboard view.
-The widget will display real-time data based on the component’s performance, and you can interact with it directly, including options to configure, refresh or delete the widget.
+The widget will display real-time data based on the component’s performance, and you can interact with it directly, including options to **`configure`**, **`refresh`**, or **`delete`** the widget.

 ---